-Starting a company is not easy… now imagine being an entrepreneur AND a mom!
-You’re basically running multiple full-time companies (yes, a family is no different), and yet these incredible 8 women (who are also moms) manage to get it all done!
+Starting a company is not easy… now imagine being a mompreneur (a.k.a. an entrepreneur AND a mom)!
+You’re basically running multiple full-time companies (yes, a family is no different), and yet these incredible 8 women (who are also mompreneurs) manage to get it all done!

 For all you aspiring mom entrepreneurs or modern business mamas out there, read these pieces of advice from 8 successful “mompreneurs” and know that YOU can be a successful mama in business too!!!